 In short, a diversified Alternative Beta program is a mix of simple, well-justified strategies, seeking to deliver persistent excess returns with scalable capacity, while exhibiting low correlation to traditional equity and fixed income benchmarks.

-The synergies between the Alternative Beta and our Absolute Return programs make for a highly differentiated approach when it comes to implementing the Alternative Beta strategies and one that shouldn’t be underestimated.
+The synergies between the Alternative Beta and our Alpha programs make for a highly differentiated approach when it comes to implementing the Alternative Beta strategies and one that shouldn’t be underestimated.
 This differentiation manifests itself in the following ways:

 Portfolio construction, together with return generation and execution, is a vital aspect of building a sound investment program.
 It requires robust data and developed statistical methods which we have honed over many years.